MarCodeMetz/LandingPageTravelling/README.md

 # LandingPageTravelling
- A landing page for a travelling agency with flax panels for the image gallery.
+ A landing page for a travelling agency with flex panels for the image gallery.
 Made with HTML, CSS Flexbox and JavaScript